echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 * Reduce their Risks.
 And in particular as part of any Cyber Resilience strategy.
 * Protect their Reputation.
 The term Reputation includes many aspects way beyond the traditional enterprises and organization assets (data, etc.).
 * Comply to a growing diverse set of Policies, Regulations, Certifications, Labeling and Guidelines.
-These requirements are growing in both scope and complexity as they are added to by various bodies in countries and regional authorities around the world.
+These requirements are growing in both scope and complexity as they are added to by various national and regional bodies around the world.

 ### A degrading threat landscape

 In addition, the general threat landscape which was already very large (see {{I-D.draft-mcfadden-smart-threat-changes}}), has significantly increased in three ways:

 * COVID crisis generally accelerated the overall attack landscape.
-Indeed as the crisis forced many enterprises and organizations to accelerate their digital transformation, it increased the opportunity for cyber criminals and nation states to launch more attacks, leverage innovations to their advantages, better select their targets, increase their efficiency and increase their rewards, in particular with Ransomware based attacks.
+Indeed as the crisis forced many enterprises and organizations to accelerate their digital transformation, it increased the opportunity for cyber criminals and nation states to launch more attacks, leverage innovations to their advantage, better select their targets, increase their efficiency and increase their rewards, in particular with Ransomware based attacks.
 * The Supply Chain is under stress as per the {{SOLARWIND}} attack
 * Nation State attacks are continuing to evolve, for example as noted to those linked to the current Ukraine crisis.